collective/collective.portlets.lineage/README.rst

  - Search
  - Review

-Included portlets have been diffed against plone.app.portlets 2.3.7
+Included portlets have been diffed against plone.app.portlets 2.3.7, included with Plone 4.2.4

 Usage
 ========